AdamMooers/upsilon/copying/README.md

 CERN-OHL-S v2.0 (or any later version), or the GNU GPL v3.0 (or any later version).

+All files under `build/` are licensed under the Apache 2.0 license.

 All license files under `copying/` (except this one) are licensed according to the text of the license.